Chapter 14. Advanced topics

 For example,

-would change the number of entries in a top-n to 8.
+would change the number of hours of data stored in the database to 336 (2 weeks).
 Note that all properties and values must be entered exactly as specified.
 Some of the properties that can be modified using the properties file are:

 database.hoursPersistent